Concord Music Group

-Concord Music Group was an American independent music company based in Beverly Hills, California, with worldwide (including the U.S.) distribution through Universal Music Group.
-The company specialized in recordings (Fearless Records, Concord Records, Fantasy Records, Rounder Records, Loma Vista Recordings, Craft Recordings) and music publishing.
+Concord Music Group was an American independent music company based in Beverly Hills, California, with worldwide distribution (including the U.S.) through Universal Music Group.
+The company specialized in recordings and music publishing.
+On April 1, 2015, Concord Music Group merged with Bicycle Music Company to become Concord Bicycle Music.

 History

 In 2004, Concord Records acquired Fantasy, Inc., owner of the Prestige, Fantasy, Milestone, Riverside, Specialty, and the post-Atlantic Stax catalog.
 Concord then combined with Fantasy to form the independent Concord Music Group (CMG).
 Also in 2004, CMG partnered with Starbucks to release the Ray Charles album Genius Loves Company, which won eight GRAMMY Awards, including Album of the Year.
 In 2005, CMG bought Telarc.
 On December 18, 2006, CMG announced the re-launch of the soul label Stax; rights to the name were formerly held by Fantasy.
 New singers included Isaac Hayes and Angie Stone.

 On March 12, 2007, Concord Music Group and Starbucks jointly founded the Hear Music label.
 Paul McCartney's album Memory Almost Full was released in June 2007.
 Hear Music went on to release albums by Joni Mitchell, James Taylor, Alanis Morissette, Carly Simon and John Mellencamp.

 In 2008, Village Roadshow Pictures Group (VRPG) and CMG completed their merger resulting in the creation of the new diversified entertainment group, Village Roadshow Entertainment Group.
 In April 2010 it was announced that Paul McCartney transferred the distribution rights of his post-Beatles output to Concord from EMI.

 CMG purchased Rounder Records in 2010.
 In 2012, Concord Music Group designated four distinct operating units: Fantasy Label Group (Hear Music, Stax, Fantasy), Rounder Label Group, Concord-Telarc Label Group (Concord Jazz/Heads-Up/Telarc) and Prestige Group.

 Esperanza Spalding was honored with the Best New Artist GRAMMY in 2011, a first for Concord Records.
 CMG artists won 8 GRAMMY Awards at the 2013 Awards ceremony, the most of any label group.